maybebyte/anthesis/nixos.md

 In comparing these pieces of software, I'm illustrating a point: additional features aren't unequivocally good.
 Sometimes features are useful and other times they're unneeded or poorly implemented.
-For this reason, I say that lacking unnecessary features *is* a feature.
+For this reason, lacking unnecessary features *is* a feature.

-Minimalism in software design confers these benefits:
+Here's a brief outline of why minimalism in software design is important:

 - Less potential for bugs and vulnerabilities because there's less code for them to exist in.